cu-library/ezproxy-config-lint/CHECKS.md

 ### L1002 - `URL` directive is out of order

-The `URL` directive are only allowed to follow these directives:
+The `URL` directive is only allowed to follow these directives:

 * `AllowVars`
 * `EBLSecret`